jnozzi/cocoadev.com/markdown/SourceListOutlineViewBindings.md

-I am having a similar problem to that of the person in General/NSOutlineViewBindingsHelp.
+I am having a similar problem to that of the person in NSOutlineViewBindingsHelp.
 I put it on a separate page because it seemed sufficiently different.

 Basically, I'm trying to implement the usual iTunes/Mail.app source list style interface.